Drawing, doodling, painting, art journaling, sewing and crochet are just some of my favorite things to do.

 - Embellishments.
 All optional.
 Buttons, bells, a braided cord for a closure, etc.

 1. Start Making Small Fabric Pillows

 Make a fabric pillow by taking two contrasting patchwork squares.
-Put the right sides together and baste three sides, either by hand or machine.
+Put the wrong sides together and baste three sides, either by hand or machine.
 Stuff it with polyester filling, making sure that the pillows are fairly firm but not over-stuffed.
 Sew up the fourth side.
 Make 10 of these.

 You are going to leave the basting where it is, so it is up to you whether you choose a thread to match the fabric or a contrasting color.
 The whole point of these journals is that they are shabby-chic and home-made.
 The more colorful they are, the better!

 2. Oversewing the Edges

 Thread your needle with embroidery thread.
 Then, double it over and knot the ends.
 Decide which side of the pillow is to be the front and fold it over the edge of your pillow once.
 You want the raw edge showing and the back fabric folded over to contrast with the front.
 See the photo for reference.

 Starting about a quarter inch in on the front (the knot will be hidden as you fold the fabric over it.
 Oversew, going in at the front and out through the back.
 Bring the needle over and go into the front again, folding the fabric as you go along.